The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

-Summary: Home prices have increased rapidly in Seattle over the recent past, but the prices have cooled off.
-That said, the prices for homes in Seattle are still is the mid-$700k’s, stretching the budgets of local home buyers.
+Home prices have increased rapidly in Seattle over the recent past, and 2020 was no exception.
+That said, the prices for homes in Seattle are in the upper-$700k’s, stretching the budgets of local home buyers.
 So, what are the most affordable vs most expensive housing markets in the Seattle metro area?

 Seattle is easily one of the most expensive real estate markets in Washington State, and in the country as a whole.
 It’s long been this way, which has made buying a home in the largest city in Washington State very difficult for many buyers who find themselves getting priced out of the market.

-With home prices rising by double digits from 2017 to 2018 in Seattle, the housing market has stretched the budgets of local home buyers.
-Thankfully for buyers, home prices in Seattle have not only plateaued, but they’ve actually dipped over the past year.
-This have been a huge relief for buyers who are looking to buy in Seattle but may not have been able to secure a mortgage to make a purchase in the city.
+With home prices rising by double digits from 2019 to 2020 in Seattle, the housing market has stretched the budgets of local home buyers.
+Even though home prices in Seattle dipped from mid-2018 to mid-2019, they have climbed back up over the past year.

 But there are pockets of relative affordability in the area.
 Rather than living directly in Seattle, there are plenty of “bedroom” communities nearby Seattle that offer a quick commute but with housing prices that are far more affordable the the city center of Seattle.
 In fact, a recent report from the chief economist at Zillow highlighted the five most affordable cities in the Seattle metropolitan area, relative to the median income.